 Her passion for dance led her into accepting a place at Transit Dance in the contemporary pre-professional course.
 During this year Avie performed in six dance productions including; Falling in Reverse by Jayden Hicks, Dada by Paul Malek and Lachlan Hall, Follow by Nic Eva and Charlie Pratt-White (as part of Melbourne Fringe festival), Young choreographed for UNDRGRND, People Rant choreographed by Adam Wheeler and Aeon by Dominique Cowden (a finalist in Dance Architect) as well as completing her Certificate IV in Contemporary Dance.

 Although dance is her driving force, Avie has found a love for acting, finding herself in recent titles such as Library of Love, Hounds of Love, ABC's The Heights, FILCH and The Story of Koko.
-As well as film, she also performed in the sellout immersive theatre show “Do Not Collect $200”, directed by Harley Hefford and is currently in reheasals for Jesus Christ Superstar with Platinium Entertainment to be performed in early November 2018 and To Sir with Love with Fremantle Performing Arts.
+She has also succesfully landed lead roles in two short films being filmed in mid 2019.
+As well as film, she also performed in the sellout immersive theatre show “Do Not Collect $200”, directed by Harley Hefford and in 2018 performed in Jesus Christ Superstar with Platinium Entertainment & the 24Hour PLay Genertator with WA Youth Theatre Company.
+Avie's success with Jesus Christ Superstar landed her a place in the We Will Rock You 2019 Tour as a Yuppie and a Gaga and then landing her dream role of Victoria in Cats the Musical.
 She wishes to use what she learns from both her acting and dance background to teach children about performance, creativity and finding the enjoyment in the performing arts.

 Ella found her love for dance when she was just 3 years old.
 Whilst ballet has been her main focus, Ella has experienced all other types of dance, such as Jazz, Tap, Acro, Contemporary and Irish Dancing, further enhancing her knowledge and understanding of dance.